NZ Rugby boss provides update on Ian Foster's future

 Robinson also praised the All Blacks for their performance this morning.

-"They've been through an awful lot.
-To win under such adversity was really pleasing.
-Any aspect of that performance is considered going into this week's discussions.
+"Any aspect of that performance is considered when we're going into the kind of conversations we're having coming up."

+Robinson said he was particularly happy to see Foster help produce a win for the side and be able to celebrate it with the squad and wider organisation with a meal afterwards.

-"I'm really pleased for Ian, really pleased he can reflect and enjoy a result like that with his team around him.
+"I'm really pleased for Ian, pleased to see him able to reflect and enjoy a special result like that with all his team and management around him.

-"We have really good dialogue, we're working really hard together to make sure the team has everything it needs to be successful.
-We only want the best for them and that's what we're working towards right now."
+"We have really good dialogue, we're working really hard together to make sure this team's got everything it needs to be successful.
+We only want the best for them and that's what we're working towards at the moment."

+Robinson also expressed his opinion that NZR got it wrong when it came to its communications with the media and public following the series loss to Ireland last month, with this press conference a signal that the organisation wanted to be more visible moving forward.

+"We could have handled things differently across the board in the media following that result.
+We know we've got to do better in this space, we want to be an organisation that's open and transparent, hence being here today.

 - More to come